 Review by Peter Reason

 I am not sure how I came across this book; I think I followed a link on Twitter.
-It appealed to me immediately and I ordered it from Mr B’s, our Bath independent bookshop, then promptly forgot all about it.
+It appealed to me immediately appealed and ordered it from Mr B’s, our Bath independent bookshop, then promptly forgot all about it.
 When I learned it had arrived, I asked my wife to pick it up for me while she was in town.
 “What’s it called?” she asked, and I couldn’t remember.
 She brought back this tiny book with a shocking cover and title.
 I opened it and was immediately engaged.
 It may be tiny, but it explores a huge theme: How should we die at the end of times?
 Or as Margaret Atwood puts it, ‘Truth-filled meditations about grace in the face of mortality’.

 Robert Bringhurst and Jan Zwicky are Canadian scholars of international repute: he typographer, poet, and translator; she, a philosopher and poet.
 Learning to Die is beautifully designed, typeset and bound.
 It feels quite apt to study almost unthinkable topics through a beautiful physical object.
 The book contains two short essays and an afterword that critiques Stephen Pinker’s Enlightenment Now.

 The first essay, by Bringhurst, The Mind of the Wild, sets out our predicament, that we are at the end of times.
-He considers the nature of the wild Earth, ‘living life to its full… self-directed, self-sustaining, self-repairing, with no need for anything from us’.
+He considers the nature the wild Earth, ‘living life to its full… self-directed, self-sustaining, self-repairing, with no need for anything from us’.
 Humans are, of course, part of this, but, in a telling phrase, he describes us as ‘liminal creatures’, on the margins of the wild, sometimes tempted to believe the ‘witch tale’ that we can live entirely outside it.

 The wild world is extraordinary resilient, and yet it has been pushed by humans beyond its limits: ‘Does anybody honestly suppose that nature can be tricked into giving more and yet more every year, without end?’
 The dominant human culture is increasingly toxic to the wild, bringing about mass extinction of life on Earth, the sixth such great extinction.
 If anything survives, ‘it will again be the wild… that is responsible for the healing’.